-Validators receive staking reward based on their performance.
+Validators receive staking rewards based on their performance.
 That's why it's important to be aware of your validator's health, and check up on it so you don't miss out.
-Validators are rewarded if at the end of their staking period they are judged by peers (other network validators) to have been online and correct for more than 60% of the validation time.
+Validators are rewarded if at the end of their staking period they are judged by peers (other network validators) to have been online and correct for more than 80% of the validation time.

-There are two main components to node's health you should check:
+There are two main components of a node's health you should check:

-Connectivity refers to the ability of other nodes to connect to your node's public IP on the port 9651, which is used for peer to peer communication.
+Connectivity refers to the ability of other nodes to connect to your node's public IP on port 9651, which is used for peer-to-peer communication.
 Without it, your node may not be seen as reachable by other nodes, and they may judge you to be offline.
 To check, there are online tools that help with that.
 One of them is https://ismyportopen.com/.
-Navigate there with your browser, enter your public IP, port 9651 and press Check button.
-If you don't see a green checkmark and message 'port is open' you need to look into your node networking setup and correct.
-You can find information about it here.
+Navigate there with your browser, enter your public IP, port 9651, and press the Check button.
+If you don't see a green checkmark and the message 'port is open' you need to look into your node networking setup and correct it.

 Internal health refers to correct node operation.
 There is a health API call that can be used to check on it.
 You can issue API calls through the command line, or using the Postman Avalanche collection, which is much easier to use once set up.
 After executing the call, examine the results.

 "healthy" attribute returns